omnisci3nce/celeritas-core/README.md

 ### Renderer
 - [ ] PBR
   - [x] Basic implementation using learnopengl
-  - [ ] Implementation using filament as a reference for first in class PBR
+  - [ ] Implementation using Google filament as a reference for first in class PBR
   - [ ] Handle metallic / roughness being in different channels, combined, or absent
 - [ ] Shadows
   - [x] Shadowmaps